 A person who, on realizing she has painted herself into a corner, applies a second coat.

 Masochist is a rewrite of the software powering the website at wincent.com.
 It’s called "masochist" because I never learn, and I find myself yet again moving my online presence into a new home.
-The software lives on the master branch and the source content lives on the content branch.
+The software lives on the main branch and the source content lives on the content branch.

 No, really, what is it?

 At the time of writing, it is in a very early stage of development and has a bunch of known issues.